 Different lighting conditions must be taken into account.
-When the sun is shining brightly, the image on the camera screen may appear darker than it actually is.
-But when the sun has set below the horizon, the picture may appear brighter than it actually is.
-Therefore, it is better not to trust the screen, but to use the histogram.
+When the sun is shining brightly, the image on the camera screen may appear darker than it is.
+But when the sun has set below the horizon, the picture may appear brighter than it is.
+Therefore, it is better not to trust the screen but to use the histogram.

-If you do shoot in JPEG format, you must use the picture style (Canon) or picture control (Nikon) landscape shooting mode.
-It will allow you to get brighter, more contrasting and saturated images.
+If you shoot in JPEG format, you must use the picture style (Canon) or picture control (Nikon) landscape shooting mode.
+It will allow you to get brighter, more contrasting, and saturated images.

-A photo of a sunset usually conveys calm and serenity, there is no place for a littered horizon.
-Therefore, use a dedicated tripod bubble level and use the bubble as a guide when placing the tripod on the ground.
+A sunset photo usually conveys calm and serenity; there is no place for a littered horizon.
+Therefore, use a dedicated tripod bubble level and use the bubble to guide when placing the tripod on the ground.

-Even if you have poor eyesight and wear dust-coated glasses for darkening.
-Otherwise, it will seem to you that the pictures are getting darker and darker, you will not be able to clearly set the exposure.
+Even if you have poor eyesight and wear dust-coated glasses for darkening, otherwise, it will seem that the pictures are getting darker and darker, you will not be able to set the exposure.

 To shoot a portrait against a sunset, you will need to highlight your face.
 This can be done with a reflector to prevent the face from falling into shadow.

 If you want the sun and all objects in its rays to be large, use a telephoto lens.
-If you want to convey the scale and capture all the space in the frame, take a wide-angle lens.
+If you're going to convey the scale and capture all the space in the frame, take a wide-angle lens.

 Composition Tips for Sunset Photography

-If the sunset is especially beautiful, give the sky two-thirds of the frame, and if there is not enough color, then place the horizon in the upper third, giving more attention to the ground.
+If the sunset is magnificent, give the sky two-thirds of the frame, and if there is not enough color, then place the horizon in the upper third, giving more attention to the ground.

-When photographing people in front of a sunset, make sure that the horizon line is located in the chest or abdomen, but not along the person's neck.
+When photographing people in front of a sunset, ensure that the horizon line is located in the chest or abdomen but not along the person's neck.

-You shouldn't focus only on the sun, because there are so many interesting things happening at sunset!
+You shouldn't focus only on the sun because many exciting things happen at sunset!
 Look for cars, houses, shop windows, people, animals that can become the heroes of your sunset photos.

 Just find something interesting and include the subject in the composition.
-Spikelet, flowers, or leaves in the foreground add depth to the frame.
+Spikelets, flowers, or leaves in the foreground add depth to the frame.

 A good silhouette will work if the plot elements have a recognizable shape.
 Just make sure that the black silhouette does not take up too much of the frame.

 Partly cloudy skies are ideal for sunset photography.
-The clouds in the sky will be illuminated by the rays of the setting sun and will serve as a wonderful addition to the plot.
+The clouds in the sky will be illuminated by the rays of the setting sun and will serve as a beautiful addition to the plot.

 Sometimes the landscape behind it can be better than the sunset itself.
 But it's easy to miss because photographers are usually too busy setting the sun.
-The good thing about the sunset is that it colors everyday scenes of life with warm, light and amazingly beautiful light.
+The good thing about the sunset is that it colors everyday life scenes with warm, light, and wonderful light.

-Glass showcases, car windows, puddles - all this can give wonderful reflections.
-You can take advantage of the stationary mirror surface of the water for cool sunset photos.
+Glass showcases, car windows, puddles - all this can give beautiful reflections.
+You can take advantage of the stationary mirror surface of the water for fantastic sunset photos.

 After the sun disappears behind the horizon, the sky lights up again with bright colors.
 Photographers consider these moments to be the most beautiful sunset moments.